Tutorial

 • setting custom agent ids

 First, we define our controller Agent.
-To ensure it can message the pv agents we pass that information directly to it in the constructor.
-The control agent will send out messages to each pv agent, await their replies and act according to that information.
+We pass that information directly to the constructor to ensure it can message the PV agents.
+The control agent will send out messages to each PV agent, await their replies, and act according to that information.
 To handle this, we also add some control structures to the constructor that we will later use to keep track of which agents have already answered our messages.
-As an additional feature, we will make it possible to manually set the agent of our agents by.

 class ControllerAgent(Agent):